KookyLukey/MSU-CSCI441-Spring-2015/README.md

     git push

 Now your changes are all on bitbucket where I can see them.
-Be sure to included everything necessary to build and run your code!
-I recommend cloning your repository to another location (perhaps on the lab machines) and building it from a clean location to make sure you've remembered to include everything.
+Be sure to include everything necessary to build and run your code!
+I recommend cloning your repository to another location (perhaps on the lab machines) and building it to make sure you've remembered to include everything.

 For labs, be sure to push your changes up before demoing the lab to me in class.
 For programs, make sure your code is pushed before the deadline.